gatsbyjs/gatsby/docs/docs/routing.md

 Alternatively, your application may include functionality that cannot be handled at build time or through [rehydration](/docs/adding-app-and-website-functionality/#how-hydration-makes-apps-possible).
 This includes things like authentication or retrieving dynamic content.
 To handle those pages, you can make use of [client-only routes](/docs/client-only-routes-and-user-authentication) using [`@reach/router`](/docs/reach-router-and-gatsby/) which is built into Gatsby.

-Gatsby's file sytem based routing has the concept of pages where each file inside `src/pages` will generate its own route in your Gatsby site.
+With Gatsby's file system routing, each file inside the `src/pages` directory will generate its own route in your Gatsby site.
 The path for those routes matches the file structure it's found in.

 ## Creating routes

 Routes can be created in three ways:

 - By creating React components in `src/pages`.
-Note that you must make the component the [default export](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export)
+(Note that you must make the component the [default export](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export).)
-- By using the [File System Route API](/docs/file-system-route-api/) to programmatically create pages from GraphQL and to create client-only routes
+- By using the [File System Route API](/docs/file-system-route-api/) to programmatically create pages from GraphQL and to create client-only routes.
-- In your site's `gatsby-node.js` by implementing the API [`createPages`](/docs/node-apis/#createPages).
-[Plugins](/docs/plugins/) can also implement `createPages` and create pages for you
+- In your site's `gatsby-node.js` by implementing the API [`createPages`](/docs/node-apis/#createPages). ([Plugins](/docs/plugins/) can also implement `createPages` and create pages for you.)

 ### Routes defined in `src/pages`

+Each `.js` file inside `src/pages` will generate its own page in your Gatsby site.
+The path for those pages matches the file structure it's found in.

-For example, `src/pages/contact.js` will be found at `yoursite.com/contact`.
-And `src/pages/home.js` will be found at `yoursite.com/home`.
-This works at whatever level the file is created.
+For example, `src/pages/contact.js` will be found at `yoursite.com/contact`, and `src/pages/home.js` will be found at `yoursite.com/home`.
+This works at whatever level the file is created at.
 If `contact.js` is moved to a directory called `information`, located inside `src/pages`, the page will now be found at `yoursite.com/information/contact`.

 The exception to this rule is any file named `index.js`.
 Files with this name are matched to the root directory they're found in.
 That means `index.js` in the root `src/pages` directory is accessed via `yoursite.com`.
 However, if there is an `index.js` inside the `information` directory, it is found at `yoursite.com/information`.

-Note that if no `index.js` file exists in a particular directory that root page does not exist, and attempts to navigate to it will land you on a [404 page](/docs/add-404-page/).
+Note that if a particular directory does not have an `index.js` file, then that root page does not exist, and attempts to navigate to it will land you on a [404 page](/docs/add-404-page/).
 For example, `yoursite.com/information/contact` may exist, but that does not guarantee `yoursite.com/information` exists.

 ### Using the File System Route API